P1-Project-Moveability-in-minefields/Project/README.md

 ### Python visualization
 The optimal route can be visualized by running the CreateVisualization.py function from the Visualization folder.
-In order run the script, a valid python interpreter must be installed and setup correctly.
+In order to run the script, a valid python interpreter must be installed and setup correctly.
 If Python is installed on your machine, you should be prompted with a setup notification when viewing the Python script in Clion.